Out of the last five times you’ve made love, how many times have you initiated sex with your husband, and how many has he been the one to initiate?

-But what if you’re just not comfortable initiating?
+But what if you’re just not comfortable initiating sex with your husband?
 That’s what this woman asks:

 My husband tells me I should initiate sex more, but I literally don’t know what to do.
-I think about it during the day, and how I should start initiating tonight, but when tonight comes, I freeze up.
-I feel stupid, like I’m going to do the wrong thing, and really awkward.
+I think about it during the day, and how I should start initiating tonight, but when tonight comes, I freeze up and feel stupid, like I’m going to do the wrong thing, and really awkward.